Reading 6 rak’aat after Maghrib tonight?

 “Verily, We Sent it down on a Blessed Night”

-THINK about this Aayah and it’s meaning.
+THINK about this Aayah and its meaning.

 What is ‘IT’ that Allaah sent down on a Blessed Night’?